serpent213/hetzner-dns-manager/README.md

 ## Installation

 The script uses [PEP 723](https://thisdavej.com/share-python-scripts-like-a-pro-uv-and-pep-723-for-easy-deployment/) for dependency management, so it's self-contained.
-You'll need Python 3.10 or higher and typically a working installation of [`uv`](https://docs.astral.sh/uv/).
+You'll need Python 3.10 or higher and a working installation of [`uv`](https://docs.astral.sh/uv/), installed via your OS's package manager or via `pip`.

 ```bash
 # Clone the repository